-Hello, I am Jason Polk, therapist and owner of Colorado Relationship Recovery.
+Hello, I’m Jason Polk, therapist and owner of Colorado Relationship Recovery.
 I decided to become a couple therapist as a result of my own painful divorce.

 Thus, my personal relationship journey hasn’t been smooth.
 In past relationships, I functioned from a me-first orientation with the unexamined fear that if I don’t put myself first, I may lose my self and autonomy.

-I am currently married to my wonderful wife Jessica.
-We are blessed to have a beautiful daughter.
-I am grateful that I am able to apply my relational recovery and my training in couple therapy to my current marriage.
+I’m married to my wonderful wife Jessica.
+We are blessed to have a beautiful daughter and I’m grateful that I’m able to apply my relational recovery to my marriage.
 Although we have difficulties and conflict, our relationship has been life-affirming and a source of personal confidence.

 The health of my marriage makes me believe that if I can do so, so can you.

 - This is a personal favorite from my blog on relational recovery.